michikono/typescript-tdd-exercises/README.md

 # Installing and running

+Clone this project.
 You'll need to install [npm](https://docs.npmjs.com/getting-started/installing-node) and change your current working directory to this folder.

 Install all dependencies: